SoftwareAG/c8y-docs/src/render/guides/users-guide/device-management/grouping-devices.html.md

 1. Click the **Plus** button at the right of the top bar, then select **New group** from the menu.
 2. In the window that comes up enter a unique group name to identify your group.
-3. In the "Device Search" field, enter the search criteria for the devices you might want to add to your group (e.g. "ublox").
+3. In the **Device search** field, enter the search criteria for the devices you might want to add to your group (e.g. "ublox").
 A list of devices that match your search criteria will be displayed.
 4. Checkmark the devices you want to add from the list.
 5. Click **Create group with X device(s)** to finally create your new group.